Reformed fundamentalism: Modern versions, denominational preferences and translation controversies

 Some fundamentalists do use translations based upon the earliest dated extant manuscripts, such as the NRSV, ESV and NASB, the NASB being stylistically similar to the NKJV.
 The proliferation of the New International Version (NIV) has been observed with censure, but the ability for various translations to lead an individual to saving faith in Christ is freely admitted.
 Many affirm the stylistic standard of prior versions.
 The Free Presbyterian Church of Ulster uses the Authorised Version, '[b]elieving it to be the most reliable translation,' the Bible Spreading Union promote the Authorised Version, the Calvary Chapel Association prefer the NKJV and KJV, and the (British) Affirmation 2010 states, "[t]he authentic and preserved Texts are the Hebrew Masoretic and Greek Received Texts, and these are the Texts which underlie the Authorized Version, which is by far the best and most accurate English translation of God’s infallible and inerrant Word currently in use".
 The Trinitarian Bible Society promote Scrivener's Received Text for the purposes of translation and mission.
 Translations with a lower reading level are in some churches chosen for the pews.
 Thomas Nelson publish and promote the Byzantine-based translations (KJV, NKJV) as well as Alexandrian-based translations (ASV, RSV).

 Evangelicals recognise the strong commitment to scriptural inspiration and sound orthodox doctrine of earlier translators, and the need for the Christian to be a regular reader of the Bible.
 Unnecessary division over translation (e.g. Ruckmanism, intertextualism) has been internally condemned.
 It is emphasised that the written word is a means by which Christians know the incarnate Word (Christ Jesus) more intimately.

 Evangelical and missional apologetics

-A combination of evidences, Bible apologetics, and pre-suppositional arguments for Christian faith, within the framework of a conservative theology, have been advocated by Christian biblicists.
+A combination of evidences, Bible apologetics, and pre-suppositional arguments for Christian faith, within the framework of a conservative theology, have been advanced.